ISISComputingGroup/EPICS-csm/documentation/cvtRecord.rst

 ===== ========================== ================= === ======= ====== ====== ================ ===
-METH  Conversion Method          `menuCvtMethod`_  Yes LINEAR  Yes      No    Yes             No SPEC  Conversion Specification   STRING[40]        Yes         Yes      No    Yes             No TDIR  Table Directory            STRING[40]        Yes         Yes      No    No              No XSLO  Slope in X direction       DOUBLE            Yes 0       Yes      Yes   No              Yes YSLO  Slope in Y direction       DOUBLE            Yes 0       Yes      Yes   No              Yes
+METH  Conversion Method          `menuCvtMethod`_  Yes LINEAR  Yes      No    Yes             No SPEC  Conversion Specification   STRING[40]        Yes         Yes      No    Yes             No BDIR  Base Directory             STRING[40]        Yes         Yes      No    No              No TDIR  Table Directory            STRING[40]        Yes         Yes      No    No              No XSLO  Slope in X direction       DOUBLE            Yes 0       Yes      Yes   No              Yes YSLO  Slope in Y direction       DOUBLE            Yes 0       Yes      Yes   No              Yes